sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 Convert student notebooks to pdf for export
 ==========================================================

 Here is a convenience feature that can be useful for offline grading and archiving of student work.
-Assume that an assignment consists of one or more Jupyter notebooks or Sage worksheets and that you have run ``Collect...`` for assignment.
+Assume that an assignment consists of one or more Jupyter notebooks or Sage worksheets and that you have run ``Collect...`` for the assignment.
 With a single click, you can now do the following:

 * gather student work into a single folder, prepending each notebook or worksheet name with the student first and last name
 * create a pdf file of each notebook or worksheet and place it in the same folder